huggingface/transformers/docs/source/en/trainer.md

 1. perform a training step to calculate the loss
 2. calculate the gradients with the [`~accelerate.Accelerator.backward`] method
 3. update the weights based on the gradients
-4. repeat this process until you've reached a predetermined number of epochs and hopefully your model is better now than it was before!
+4. repeat this process until you've reached a predetermined number of epochs

 The [`Trainer`] class abstracts all of this code away so you don't have to worry about manually writing a training loop every time or if you're just getting started with PyTorch and training.
 You only need to provide the essential components required for training, such as a model and a dataset, and the [`Trainer`] class handles everything else.

-If you want to specify any training options or hyperparameters, you can find and specify them in the [`TrainingArguments`] class.
-For example, let's specify where to save the model in `output_dir` and push the model to the Hub after training with `push_to_hub=True`.
+If you want to specify any training options or hyperparameters, you can find them in the [`TrainingArguments`] class.
+For example, let's define where to save the model in `output_dir` and push the model to the Hub after training with `push_to_hub=True`.

 ```py
 from transformers import TrainingArguments